Ruhanyat-994/myCTF/THM-CTF/Library/WriteUp.md

 - In this hint we can assume that we have to bruteFroce the name `meliodas` with the in built `rockyou` file
 - we can use `hydra`

-## Webpage
-- After trying to get into ` http://10.10.132.204` this
-- we found a name `(meliodas)` who worte a blog on that website
-- Lets assume it is a username for ssh
-- Now we need a password

 ## BruteFrocing the ssh server